grasshopper-cms/grasshopper-docs/contribution-guide/docs/updating-admin.md

 |---|---|
 | admin | TestPassword |

+If you want to pull in a non minified version of the admin, pass in `mode: 'develop'` as an option.

 Once done with your changes:

 1. run `bin/minify.js` from grasshopper-cms/plugins/admin.
 This will minify your updates.